TurboWarp/docs/docs/website/settings/interpolation.md

 # Interpolation

-Interpolation makes projects appear smoother by interpolating movement of sprite between frames.
+Interpolation makes projects appear smoother by interpolating movement of sprites between frames.

 Interpolation should not be used on: